-All new single students will automatically be housed in one of our residence halls.
+All new single students will automatically be housed in an open space in one of our residence halls.
 You have the option of requesting your preferred roommate, residence hall, or floor.
 In addition, if you require any ADA accommodations, please request these at your earliest convenience.
 You may send your preferences by submitting this form.
-Housing requests must be submitted by May 15th.
+Housing requests must be submitted by July 5th.
+If you would like to submit a request after this date, please contact email@example.com.
 In addition, if you require any ADA accommodations, please email Gayla Gates (firstname.lastname@example.org) at your earliest convenience.

-We cannot always guarantee your request.
-The Residence Life staff will work hard to do so as space is available.
+We cannot always guarantee that we can approve your request.
+The Residence Life staff will work hard to house you based on available space.

 After housing is complete, you will receive information via email about how to view your room and roommate assignment on the My.Moody Student Portal (https://my.moody.edu).
-As part of your check-in during orientation, Residence Life will provide your room keys.
+As part of your check-in during orientation, Residence Life will provide your room keys upon arrival.

 Each floor has a small kitchen area, a lounge and restroom facilities.
-Each residence hall has a TV on the main floor of each residence hall.
 Vending machines are provided in all of the residence halls.
-The laundry rooms in each residence hall (with the exception of Jenkins) are included in the cost of the facilities fee and do not require additional monies to operate.
+The laundry rooms in each residence hall are included in the cost of the facilities fee and do not require additional monies to operate.
 Students must provide their own laundry supplies.
-Commercial dry cleaners are within walking distance of the campus.

 What shouldn't I bring?

-- Residence Life is requiring that no upholstered furniture be brought into the Residence Halls (except Jenkins Hall)
+- Residence Life is requiring that no upholstered furniture be brought into the Residence Halls.

 - No couches, futons, overstuffed chairs, bean bags, chairs with cushions or padding, etc.